 We provide a network of support services for students that foster a greater sense of accomplishment, self-esteem, community, and belonging.
 The purpose of our programs is to better prepare students to advocate for themselves, succeed in school, and achieve their goals.

 Wesley House Student Support Services are available to all students with low-income in San Diego County.
 For more information, please call 619-582-0773 or email Sagal at [email protected].

 The Wesley House Student Food Pantry is open to all students in need of food assistance, no ID necessary.

-The food pantry is currently restocked at 12:30 pm on Mondays, Wednesdays, and Thursdays.
+The food pantry is currently restocked during the mid-day break hours on Mondays, Wednesdays, Thursdays, and Fridays.

 5710 Hardy Avenue, San Diego, CA 92115